-My BrewGround exploits are created using a 1 gallon BIAB process, with a few twists thrown in for good measure.
+My BrewGround exploits are created for small batch brewing, using a 1 gallon BIAB process.
+There are also a few twists thrown in for good measure.

 For those of you not in the know, Brew In A Bag (BIAB) is a simple way of doing an all grain brew.
 Instead of mashing and then sparging in a separate Mash Tun, you do the mash in the same pot that you do your boil.
 The mash is done in a bag, typically made of nylon, with a weave pattern that lets water into the bag without letting the grains escape.